How to Write a Resignation Letter + Samples & Templates

 Express gratitude and offer to assist with the transition

 Use the next paragraph of your resignation letter to express gratitude for the opportunities and experiences you had while working there.
-This will leave a lasting positive impression and help your future career opportunities, for example, if you meet one of your colleagues or manager again at a different workplace.
-Additionally, offering your assistance during the transition will show your professionalism.

 I’m deeply grateful for the opportunities I’ve had with the team, including gaining IT project management expertise and working on so many impactful projects under your leadership.
 These invaluable experiences will remain with me for the rest of my professional life.